 Don’t Leave Your Money Behind!

-Just the other day Kevin and Amanda were talking to a church that was hoping our implementation team could combine their contributions database with their member database as part of the 9-week MinistryPlatform implementation.
+Just the other day we were talking to a church that was hoping our implementation team could combine their contributions database with their member database as part of our 9-week implementation.

 We think this topic is blog-worthy because we want people to think twice before they leave their contributions behind.

-Before we get to the reasons why you should keep it all together, let’s recap the reasons a church might be tempted to leave the contributions behind…
+Before we get to the reasons why you should keep it altogether, let’s recap the reasons a church might be tempted to leave the contributions behind…

 - It just happened.
 We found a new system Check-in/Volunteers and we left the money behind.